-Steps of Accounting Cycle
+Steps of the Accounting Cycle

 - Worksheet: With the unadjusted entries in the trial balance, the debits and credits are bound to mismatch, so in this stage, the accountant has to make adjustments that are tracked on the worksheet.

 - Closing: Eventually, the company closes the books of accounts at a specified closing date, where revenues and expenses are closed for the upcoming accounting cycle.
-Only income statements accounts are closed as the income statements reflect the performance during a specific period, unlike the balance sheet.
+Only income statement accounts are closed as the income statements reflect the performance during a specific period, unlike the balance sheet.

 Difference between the Accounting Cycle and Budget Cycle

-- The focus of the accounting cycle is to maintain the books of accounts for accurate recording of transactions and the purpose of the budget cycle depends on the analysis done from the financial statements.
+- The focus of the accounting cycle is to maintain the books of accounts for accurate recording of transactions, and the purpose of the budget cycle depends on the analysis done from the financial statements.

 This is a guide to the Accounting Cycle.
 Here we also discuss the introduction, the steps of the accounting cycle, and the difference between the accounting and budget cycles.
 You may also have a look at the following articles to learn more –